- Programs & Projects

 - Contact Us

-Jäger earned a BA at Carroll College in Teaching English to Speakers of Other Languages and MSW from the George Warren Brown School of Social Work at Washington University in St. Louis.
+Mary Beth Jäger is a citizen of the Citizen Potawatomi Nation, Xicana, and German-descent.
+She works as a research analyst for the Native Nations Institute (NNI) at the Udall Center for Studies in Public Policy.
+Jäger earned a BA at Carroll College in Teaching English to Speakers of Other Languages and a MSW focused in Social and Economic Development in Indigenous Communities from the George Warren Brown School of Social Work at Washington University in St. Louis.